The Martinborough Fair

 Multi-site applications can be achieved by making multiple separate stall applications, applying for one site on each one and paying separately.

-We do not change the site sizes - either to increase or decrease - so if you ask to change from one to another, you will normally expect to be moved to another site of the size requested.
+We do not change the site sizes once the application process has begun - either to increase or decrease - so if you ask to change from one to another, you will normally expect to be moved to another site that is already the size requested.

-Fees cover both Fair days (February and march)
+The Fees quoted cover you for both Fair days (February and march)

 - Stall site - 6x3 metres - $390